hata6502/anno/README.md

-# anno - Flexible annotation for the web
+# anno - Marker for web with Scrapbox

 ## Build